Anon-Planet/thgtoa/guide.md

 **In addition, I will recommend the use of AMD CPUs vs Intel CPUs.**

-## Your Operating Systems and Apps telemetry services:
+## Your Operating Systems and Apps telemetry services

 Whether it is Android, iOS, Windows, macOS, or even Ubuntu.
 Most popular Operating Systems now collect telemetry information by default even if you never opt-in or opted-out[^112] from the start.
 Some like Windows will not even allow disabling telemetry completely without some technical tweaks.
 This information collection can be extensive and include a staggering number of details (metadata and data) on your devices and their usage.